srich36/TodayILearned/til_docs/AI/models/General.md

   - This gives each piece of training data an ability to update the model parameters
 - One limitation of this study is that GPT-4 was used as the evaluator for the benchmarks and it's known to be biased towards models derived from itself
+- *Loss function* - A loss function is the mathematical function that is used to minimize the error between the actual and predicted outcomes